macthecadillac/iterm2-neovim-wrapper/README.md

 ## Prerequisites

-The following Python libraries must be installed for the build to go foward:
+The following Python libraries must be installed for the build to go forward:

   - `py2app`
   - `pyobjc`
   - `iterm2`
+  - `appdir`

 Obviously, you'll also need iTerm2 and Neovim to be present on your system for this to work.